Azaze7/Azaze7/README.md

 </div>

 ## 🧰 My CS Toolbox
-* I have used many tools while going through my education.
-Below are all that I have used for at least one purpose.
+* I have learned to use many tools while on my CS Journey.
+Below are the tools, languages, IDEs and Operating Systems I am familiar with.

 ***Operating Systems***